Paperback-iOS/website/src/help/installation/public-testflight.md

 ---
-title: Install with TestFlight
+title: Public Testflight
 lang: en-US
 ---

-# Install the public build with TestFlight
+# Install the Public build with TestFlight

 ::: warning Warning
 This app requires iOS 13.4+ or iPadOS 13.4+.
 If you have an older version, the app will CRASH.
 Paperback is NOT designed for older iOS and iPadOS versions.